ThinkInvis/RoR2-Hypercrit/ModMeta/README.md

 Also provides config options to customize this behavior: base multiplier, stack multiplier, maximum stacks, exponential/linear (default)/asymptotic stacking.

+Has config options to modify Huntress' Flurry: base shots fired, extra shots fired per crit stack, whether to adjust total damage to only increase with the first crit stack.

+Has config options to modify displayed damage numbers (lower hue for each crit stack, yellow --> orange --> red --> purple...): whether to modify at all, how many crit stacks are required for 1 full loop from yellow to yellow.

 ## Issues/TODO

 - Progressively deeper hitsound on stacked crits is intended, but PlayScaledSound doesn't seem to work :(
 - See the GitHub repo for more!

 ## Changelog

+**2.0.0**

+- Now has an option to affect the number of shots fired by Huntress' Flurry.
+- Now has an option to affect damage number colors with progressively decreasing hue.
+- Major changes to internal structure.
+- Bumped R2API dependency to 2.5.14.

 **1.0.2**